Written byConnie Yang

 Diskpart is the command-line utility used in Command Prompt.
 Diskpart commands help clean all the stored data on a drive, including all partitions and volume information and convert the disk into unallocated space.

-If you have a RAW drive and have tried to run CHKDSK to fix it but received an error "CHDKSK is not available for RAW drives", it means that the RAW drive is seriously corrupted and useless anymore.
+If you have a RAW drive and have tried to run CHKDSK to fix it but received an error "CHDKSK is not available for RAW drives" or "Convert is not available for RAW drives" it means that the RAW drive is seri“”sly corrupted and useless anymore.

 At that time, you can restore necessary data on the RAW disk, and then run diskpart to force clean all the information on the disk and reformat it into use.